telerik/fiddler-everywhere-docs/get-started/quickstart-macos.md

 1. Back in the main Fiddler Everywhere screen, enable the **Live Traffic** toggle to start capturing system HTTP(S) traffic.

->tip In cases where the captured traffic is generated from a browser, you could skip the system capturing configuration and directly use [the preconfigured browser capturing option](#start-preconfigured-browser-capturing).
-This way, you won't need to change the system proxy, install trust certificates, or worry about VPN network issues.
+>tip You could skip the system capturing configuration and directly use [the preconfigured browser capturing option]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing).
+The alternative is helpful in cases where the captured traffic is generated only from a browser, when you lack administrative right to install certificates and modify the system proxy, or in cases where third-party VPN and security tools are colliding with the Fiddler Everywhere proxy.

 ## Fiddling with the Traffic